-Oct 19th – 15:28: Information of Insiya is now displayed in Germany via big screens on bus- and train stations.
+Oct 19th – 15:28: Information about Insiya is now displayed in Germany via big screens on bus- and train stations.
 The information was disseminated in cooperation with NGO Initiative Vermisste Kinder, the German member of AMBER Alert Europe.

 Oct 18th – 18:38: “We suspect that the child might be in Germany.
-Because of the investigation process we can not give more information at this stage.
+Because of the investigation process we can not provide more information at this stage.
 Germany is extremely large, but we think it is very important to find her.
 We hope everyone will be on the lookout, also in Germany”, says a spokeswoman of the Dutch police (Hart van Nederland).

-Oct 18th 15:39: According to the Dutch Police there are indications that the abducted 2.5 year old Insiya Hemani might be in Germany.
+Oct 18th 15:39: According to the Dutch Police there are indications that the abducted 2.5-year old Insiya Hemani might be in Germany.
 On September 29th, a Dutch AMBER Alert was issued for Insiya.
 The girl is still missing.

 The police responsible for the investigation of the abducted toddler expects the child won’t be in Germany for a long period of time.
 It is unknown if she is accompanied by her father or by someone else.
 Therefore the Dutch police urges the public to stay on the lookout for the girl.
 If you have any information about this case, please contact: 0800 6070 (the Netherlands) or +31 79 345 9876 (from outside the Netherlands).

-Oct 11th: The mother of the abducted 2.5 year old Insiya Hemani has posted an emotional Facebook message saying she is extremely thankful to all who joined the search for her daughter.
+Oct 11th: The mother of the abducted 2.5-year old Insiya Hemani has posted an emotional Facebook message saying she is extremely thankful to all who joined the search for her daughter.
 “Every second without Insiya is unbearable”.

 I am extremely thankful to all who are helping to find her and also to those who have been sharing these messages”, says Insiya’s mother.
-The Dutch police issued an AMBER Alert for the toddler on Thursday September 29th.
+The Dutch police issued an AMBER Alert for the toddler on Thursday, September 29th.
 The AMBER Alert reached 11 million Dutch citizens.
 The alert was also disseminated by AMBER Alert Europe.
 The AMBER Alert has been cancelled, Insiya is still missing.
 Knowing that there are so many people on the lookout for Inisya, gives Inisya’s mother hope: “All your support and messages give me hope and assure me that I am not alone in this search.
 Therefore I request you to keep sharing this post, also in Europe, India and the rest of the world… Help me find my daughter.”

 Oct 4th: The AMBER Alert reached 11 million Dutch citizens.
 The AMBER Alert was disseminated via social media, gas stations, public transport and and popular mobile apps.
 The AMBER Alert was also disseminated via AMBER Alert Europe’s Police Expert Network.

-Sep 29th: one of the abducters has been arrested, after a local resident captured him.
+Sep 29th: One of the abducters has been arrested after a local resident captured him.

 For more information, please see: https://www.politie.nl/gezocht-en-vermist/vermiste-kinderen/2016/september/insiya-hemani.html.
 If you have any information about this case, please contact: 0800 6070 (the Netherlands) or +31 79 345 9876 (from outside the Netherlands).